aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 `meta.previousVersion`: String.
 The previous version of the Z-JSON Instrument, if significant changes were made to justify creating a new version of the instrument.

-This may be redundant metadata, but it may also be helpful in showing the lineage of existing instruments.
-If changes to an instrument were so significant that there is no longer a shared lineage, `meta.derivedFrom` would be used to track changes.
+This is helpful in showing the lineage of existing instruments.
+If changes to an instrument are so significant that there is no longer a shared lineage, `meta.derivedFrom` would instead be used to track changes.

 `meta.schemaVersion`: Required string.
 The version of this Z-JSON Instrument Specification document that the instrument